Euvaz/Squiddie/README.md

 ## LICENSE

-As of April 1st 2021, Chimpanzino is private, internal software not redistributed to the public.
+As of April 1st 2021, Squiddie is private, internal software not redistributed to the public.
 However, it is used in a public Discord server.
 Despite this fact, the code itself is not available to the public.